 The Ignition Interlock Training Program is a three-hour training designed to increase judges, probation officers, and the prosecutor’s knowledge and skills related to ignition interlock.
 Classes are tailored towards each profession, and topics discussed pertain to the job duties of the specific group being instructed.

 Sponsored by TxDOT, TTI created the curriculum in 2016 and, since then, has been providing FREE training to criminal justice professionals in matters regarding current interlock laws, compliance, and reporting.
 The training allows participants to earn CONTINUING EDUCATION credit to its participants and is tailored to each specific group.

-The curriculum used during the training is updated each year based on legislature changes and participant feedback.
+The curriculum used during the training is updated each year based on legislative changes and participant feedback.

 Please see the information below for training location options and registration!
 Training opportunities are added throughout the year, so please check back or contact the training coordinator for more information.